Jemeni11/FicImage/README.md

 FicImage does little to no processing on GIFs and WEBPs images.
 This is to avoid breaking the animation.

+If FicImage can not download an image, it leaves the image url paragraph the same way it met it.

 To configure image support, you will need to create a file called `ficimage.json`.
 See the section below for more information.